 The Lucida 3D Scanner recording the surface layer of Grinling Gibbons' Crucifixion © Factum Foundation

-On occasion of the tercentenary from the death of 17th century master wood carver and sculptor Grinling Gibbons, Factum Foundation was asked by the National Trust to record in high resolution of a wood carved Crucifixion within the collection of Dunham Massey, Cheshire.
+On occasion of the tercentenary from the death of 17th century master woodcarver and sculptor Grinling Gibbons, Factum Foundation was asked by the Grinling Gibbons Society to record in high resolution of a wood-carved Crucifixion within the collection of Dunham Massey, Cheshire, managed by the National Trust.

 Grinling Gibbons’ Crucifixion after Tintoretto is a visibly complex object.
 Horses’ legs, the muscular arms of crucifixion functionaries, and a diverse array of heads, bottoms and elbows jut out into the foreground.
 The flowers which make up the frame are structured like lacework, supported on impossibly slim stems and half-concealing a net of voids (or 'undercuts') beneath the smooth exterior: points which the human viewer, no matter how hard they strain eyes and neck, will never quite get a grasp on.